-If you are already homeless or about to become homeless, you get advice immediately on 01933 229777 Option 4.
+If you are already homeless or about to become homeless, you can get advice immediately on 01933 229777, Option 4.

 They will also advise whether the Council has a legal duty to provide you with emergency accommodation.
 In order to do this you must satisfy five qualifying criteria.